haarcuba/testix/docs/reference/scenarios_and_fake_objects.rst

         s.server_sock.accept() >> (Fake('connection'), 'some address info')

-there is, in fact, another method that creates Fake objects.
+There is, in fact, another method that creates Fake objects.
 The preceding line specifies that ``server_sock.accept`` is called - which, under the hood, implies the creation of a ``Fake("server_sock.accept")`` fake object.

 To summarize, the main modes where fakes are created are: